pwnedu/MyNotes/README.md

 ---
-Description: My Notes is a text editing window designed to keep your current todo list, thoughts and ideas - safe and easily accessible throughout your projects journey to completion.
+Description: My Notes is a text editing window for Unity, designed to keep your current todo list, thoughts and ideas - safe and easily accessible throughout your projects journey to completion.
 ---

 # MyNotes